Early Origins of the Wollddran family

 in names are frequently found in early Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Wollddran include Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Wollddran family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Wollddran Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Wollddran Notables in all our PDF Extended History products and printed products wherever possible.